Spirited vigil against drunk driving

 The traffic personnel are deployed in significant numbers on arterial roads between 10 p.m. and midnight and once again between 2 a.m. and 4 a.m.

 An inspector of police said there was a discernible rise in the number of accidents due to drunk driving after 2 a.m.
 “We were asked by senior officers to be more vigilant and thoroughly check high-end cars.
-Sometimes, the people who travel in such cars drive very fast and do not stop.
-On other occasions, they are not cooperative and keep asking rude and unnecessary questions about our enforcement activities,” he added.
+Sometimes, the people who travel in such cars drive very fast and do not stop,” he added.

 If the breath analyser shows alcohol content over 30 mg per 100 ml of blood, the vehicle is seized